-ISECG is a voluntary, non-binding coordination forum of 15 space agencies that
+ISECG is a voluntary, non-binding coordination forum of space agencies which:

-- Exchanges information regarding interests, plans and activities in space exploration
+- Exchange information regarding interests, plans and activities in space exploration

-- Works together to strengthen both individual exploration programs and the collective effort
+- Work together to strengthen both individual exploration programmes and the collective effort

 - Open and inclusive